mikekosk/Urchin-Data-Cloud/README.md

 - Conda R v3.3.x and channel
 - plyr, devtools, shiny, rmarkdown, forecast, rsqlite, reshape2, nycflights13, caret, rcurl, and randomforest pre-installed
 - The tidyverse R packages are also installed, including ggplot2, dplyr, tidyr, readr, purrr, tibble, stringr, lubridate, and broom

+Adding additional packages is as easy as editing the Docker file that comes with this project.
+Even if you're not interested in data science, this is a great way to try creating and hosting a Docker container.

 ## Installation